 What if I take too much?

-Taking too much carbocisteine by accident is unlikely to harm you or your child.
+Taking too much carbocisteine is unlikely to harm you or your child.
 In most cases you will not have any symptoms.

 Immediate action required: Call 999 or go to A&E now if: